-

 Sauerkraut or “choucroute” in French is a wonderful winter speciality (well actually I sometimes make it in the summer too but with fish and seafood instead of meats).

-This is the (fairly classic) way I make it but there are endless variations and you should experiment using different kinds of sausages and pork cuts.
+This is the (fairly classic) way I make it but there are endless variations and you should experiment using different kinds of sausages and pork cuts.– place a knuckle of pork (smoked is best) in some stock with peppercorns, juniper berries, cloves and bay leaves.
+Simmer for 2 hours.

 – in the bottom of a large earthenware pot or (better) a slow cooker, place a layer of sauerkraut.
 If using cooked cabbage, try to find it cooked in white wine (champagne is even better) but the uncooked cabbage is fine, you just need a longer cooking time.